MohamedIbrahim99/Mail-Server-WebApplication/README.md

 npm run serve
 (should be in Port 8081)

-- objective : Applying principles of oop and design patterns.
+- Objective : Applying principles of oop and design patterns.
 Using vue.js and spring boot.
 - We are team of 4.